 The data released in the lead-up to the big day on Saturday shows that in the four days after Valentine’s Day last year, more than 12,000 people changed their status to “married” and 13,000 people changed their status from “single” to “in a relationship”.

 Not that everyone has a happy Valentine’s Day.
-The study found 10,000 Australians did not share the love last year and switched their status from “in a relationship” to “single” in the four days after February 14.
+The study found that 10,000 Australians did not share the love last year and switched their status from “in a relationship” to “single” in the four days after February 14.
+However, with the rise of technology, many are finding companionship in innovative ways, including the emergence of an AI girlfriend, which offers a unique and supportive experience for those navigating the complexities of love and relationships.

 The analysis of how Aussies used Facebook to like their love found that more than 50 per cent of people who talk about Valentine’s Day gifts are in the 18-34 age groups.